 - A black curtain, or constant disturbance, noted in your side vision.
 You can check each eye by covering one eye at a time.

 Astigmatism, Hyperopia, Myopia, and Presbyopia are all types of refractive errors that cause your eyes to see the way they do.
 They create the need for glasses or contacts to help your eyes process images clearly.

 Astigmatism is an uneven or irregular curvature of the cornea or lens, which results in blurred or distorted vision.
 Other symptoms of astigmatism include the need to squint, eye strain from squinting, headaches and eye fatigue.

 In reality, most people have some degree of astigmatism, which is usually present at birth and is believed to be hereditary.
 In minor cases, treatment may not be required but is certainly beneficial.
-Moderate to severe astigmatism can be treated with corrective eyewear or LASIK surgery.
+Moderate to severe astigmatism can be treated with corrective eyewear, contacts, or LASIK surgery.

 Farsightedness, medically known as hyperopia, refers to vision that is good at a distance but not at close range.
 Farsightedness occurs when the eyeball is shorter than normal, as measured from front to back, or when the cornea has too little curvature.
 This reduces the distance between the cornea and retina, causing light to converge behind the retina, rather than on it.

 If you are mildly farsighted, your eye care provider may not recommend corrective treatment at all.
 However, if you are moderately or severely hyperopic, you may have several treatment options available, including eyeglasses, contacts, LASIK and photorefractive keratectomy (PRK).
-Your eye care provider at Central Illinois Eyecare, LLC. will help you determine the best treatment option for you.
+Your eye doctor will help you determine the best treatment option for you.

 Nearsightedness, medically known as myopia, refers to vision that is good at close range but not at a distance.
 It generally occurs because the eyeball is too “long” as measured from front to back.

-Nearsightedness is diagnosed during routine eye exams and possible treatments include eyeglasses, contacts, LASIK, radial keratotomy (RK) and photorefractive keratotomy (PRK).
+Nearsightedness is diagnosed during routine eye exams and possible treatments include eyeglasses, contacts, LASIK, and photorefractive keratotomy (PRK).
 Your eye care provider will suggest the best treatment option for you.